-Stock based compensation of \$38,183 in 2013, as compared to \$213,440 in 2012.
+Stock based compensation of \$99,245 in 2013, as compared to \$213,440 in 2012.

-a) During the period ended February 28, 2013, the board of directors granted 100,000 warrants to a lender who provided a working capital loan of \$200,000.
+- a) During the nine month period ended August 31, 2013, the board of directors granted 325,000 warrants to various lenders (includes 50,000 warrants to a director) who provided a working capital loan of \$628,550 (CAD \$650,000).
 These warrants were issued at an exercise price of \$0.50 per share and vest immediately with an expiry term of two years.
-The fair value of the warrants issued for the purpose of estimating the stock compensation was calculated using the Black-Scholes option pricing model at \$38,183.

-b) During the period ended February 29, 2012, the board of directors granted options to three directors to acquire a total of 775,000 common shares, one officer to acquire 20,000 common shares and two consultants to acquire a total of 110,000 common shares.
+The fair value of the warrants issued for the purpose of estimating the stock compensation was calculated using the Black-Scholes option pricing model at \$99,245. - b) During the nine month period ended August 31, 2012, the board of directors granted options to three directors to acquire a total of 775,000 common shares, one officer to acquire 20,000 common shares and two consultants to acquire a total of 110,000 common shares.
 The 905,000 options were issued at an exercise price of \$0.13 per share and vest immediately with an expiry term of four years.
-The fair value of the options issued for the purpose of estimating the stock compensation was calculated using the Black-Scholes option pricing model at \$113,292.

-c) During the period ended February 29, 2012, the board of directors issued warrants to a Company in which the Chief Operating officer has an interest in, to acquire a total of 800,000 common shares.
+The fair value of the options issued for the purpose of estimating the stock compensation was calculated using the Black-Scholes option pricing model at \$113,292. - c) During the nine month period ended August 31, 2012, the board of directors issued warrants to a Company in which the Chief Operating officer has an interest in, to acquire a total of 800,000 common shares.
 These warrants were issued at an exercise price of \$0.13 per share with an expiry term of four years.
 The fair value of the options issued for the purpose of estimating the stock compensation was calculated using the Black-Scholes option pricing model at \$100,148.

-Recovery of accounts payable for \$nil in 2013 as compared to \$(215,143) in 2012
+Recovery of accounts payable for nil in 2013 as compared to \$(215,143) in 2012

-On November 30, 2009, the Company entered into a Memorandum of Understanding ("MOU") with its former research and development services contractor Elad Engineering Ltd. ("Elad') to settle their liability.
+On November 30, 2009, the Company entered into a Memorandum of Understanding ("MOU") with its former research and development services contractor Elad Engineering Ltd. ("Elad") to settle their liability.
 On March 13, 2012, the Company entered into a definitive agreement with Elad to settle the accounts payable.
 Elad had previously performed services for the development of a less-than-lethal-electric-projectile and blunt impact projectile.
-At the date of the settlement agreement, the Company owed Elad \$315,143.The Company and Elad agreed to irrevocably waive and release each other from any claim, demand or action in connection with services provided, upon payment of \$100,000 by the Company to Elad no later than March 20, 2012.
+At the date of the settlement agreement, the Company owed Elad \$315,143.
+The Company and Elad agreed to irrevocably waive and release each other from any claim, demand or action in connection with services provided, upon payment of \$100,000 by the Company to Elad no later than March 20, 2012.
 The \$100,000 payment was made on March 20, 2012.
 The Company recorded the reduction of the payable in the amount of \$215,143 during the period ended February 29, 2012 as recovery of research and development product development cost.
 This was measured as the difference between the amount payable to Elad and the settlement amount.